 Green logistics and the future of distribution networks

-Robust, AI-powered, cloud-based logistics solutions are at the core of the supply chains of the future – helping businesses to consolidate loads, automate dispatch and tracking, optimize routes, determine when and where to charge batteries, calculate ETAs, monitor vehicle maintenance, and more.
-Data modeling and simulations can test routes and fleet capacities, and integrated technologies can help incorporate and analyze supply chain and delivery data across the entire value chain.
+Robust, AI-powered, cloud-based logistics solutions are at the core of the supply chains of the future – helping businesses to consolidate loads, automate dispatch and tracking, optimise routes, determine when and where to charge batteries, calculate ETAs, monitor vehicle maintenance, and more.
+Data modelling and simulations can test routes and fleet capacities, and integrated technologies can help incorporate and analyse supply chain and delivery data across the entire value chain.
 Every step toward the smoother and faster movement and delivery of goods, is a win/win, making customers happier and more engaged, and helping businesses to improve both their sustainability profiles and their bottom lines.

 SAP Insights Newsletter